Meetings Programme 2023-24

 Participants in all digs must be CVAHS members.
 If you are interested, but not yet a member, please contact CVAHS via this web site to confirm details of how to participate.

 On our digs, we welcome people with experience and also novices - training in survey, excavation and recording techniques is given.
-For those who find digging difficult, there is work to do on post-excavation analysis and recording of finds.
+For those who find digging difficult, there is valuable work to do on post-excavation cleaning, analysis and recording of finds.